ThuVo22/TwoStringSum/README.md

 # TwoStringSum
-This web app is used to find the total of two strings as integers.
-It will prompt the users two almost infinity strings as integers and then find the addition of them in the order from right to left .
+Web app helps elementary students to learn the concept, algorithm of adding two very big numbers.
+Applied Spring Boot with Thymeleaf, Bootstrap and integrated AJAX to update the result without reloading the page.

 **Languages**: Java, JavaScript, Html/Css <br />
 **The technologies used**: SpringBoot, Thymeleaf, Bootstrap.
 Applied Ajax so it does not need to load the page for the result.